paulwizviz/mengawas/README.md

 ### What problems are we trying to solve?

 `Alantis` is a famous wine making country.
-However, the country's wine making supply chain is dominated by a single company, name `Acme`, which control the processing, bottling and distribution of wines. `Acme` also owns a vineyard and its chain of pubs. `Wakanda` a major importer of `Atlantis` wines is also dissatisfied with the dorminance of `Acme`.
+However, the country's wine making supply chain is dominated by a single company, name `Alpha`, which control the processing, bottling and distribution of wines. `Alpha` also owns a vineyard and its chain of pubs. `Wakanda` a major importer of `Atlantis` wines is also dissatisfied with the dorminance of `Alpha`.
 Together with the supply chain participants in `Atlantis`, `Wakanda` lodge a complain to the `World Trading Body`.

 The `World Trading Body` came to a judgement and ruled that `Alantis` must reform the wine supply chain make it more competitive.
 Allowing for more participants to participate in the supply chain.